Vanuatu entry requirements for Slovakia passport holders

 Hotel booking or host invitation

-Carry a printed hotel confirmation or a letter from your host.
-Officers rarely ask for it, but having it avoids delays if they do.
+Carry a printed hotel confirmation or a letter of invitation from your host.
+Officers occasionally ask for it, especially if you arrive without a clear itinerary.

 Recommended